superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 This will give you a more efficient and more intentioned application usage experience.

-Get the computer to do what you actually want, instead of doomscrolling through all available options.
+Get the computer to do what you actually want quickly, instead of doomscrolling through all available options.

 What replacements have you found which are useful?